AshleyDong34/voting_rules_and_distortion/README.md

 ## Project Status

 This project is completed and no longer maintained.
-Future development is not planned.
+Future development is not currently planned.